KeigoAlexTanaka/js-react-introduction-and-props/README.md

 ## Initial Setup

-In order to create a new project and to get our development environment setup, we are going to use the Terminal command [`create-react-app`](https://github.com/facebook/create-react-app). `create-react-app` is an NPM package built by Facebook that writes our build dependencies for us so that we can do less configuration.
+In order to create a new project and to get our development environment setup, we are going to use the Terminal command [`create-react-app`](https://github.com/facebook/create-react-app). `create-react-app` is an npm package built by Facebook that writes our build dependencies for us so that we can do less configuration.

 First, let's use `npm` to install `create-react-app` globally so we'll always have it available in our Terminal: